-We relate the story using a set of fictional names in place of some of the real ones, but our private records use the real names, and in perhaps a couple of generations from now the published story will use the real ones.
-Certainly they are now known beyond any doubt.
+We relate the story using a set of fictional names in place of some of the real ones, but our private records use the real names, and in due course the fuller story will be published under password security which will restrict it to our researcher team, and other closely connected family members.

 Initial Sword History – the story of the origins of the sword and the search for it are recounted in preceding articles on this webpage.
 But, in a nutshell – Captain McDonald as Master of the ship Duke of Marlborough, together with the ship’s captain (Captain Bull) were each presented with gold handled ceremonial naval swords by passengers on The Duke.

 These presentations were made in gratitude for services rendered during the night long sea battle in the Bay of Biscay in 1814, fought against what they discovered to their horror next morning was another British ship, the 18 gun brig-sloop, HMS Primrose of the Royal Navy.

 Captain McDonald brought the sword with him to Tasmania when he arrived as Captain and owner of the sailing ship Britomart in 1833.
 On board with him was his supposed wife Agnes Smith and her baby daughter Agnes Eliza McDonald Smith.
 The family later settled permanently in Hobart, Captain McDonald having retired from his seafaring life.

 The Harcourt Inheritance – Captain McDonald died in 1846 leaving his much prized sword to his “wife” Agnes.
 On her death in 1864 she left it to her daughter Agnes Eliza McDonald Smith who in turn left it (in 1894) to her son William McDonald Wilson.
 This William in his Will of 1942 explicitly left it to his grandson William Keith Harcourt: it was held for him by his mother (Agnes Eliza Wilson – known as Agie) at her home in Frankston